sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 oc rollout resume dc vote-app
 ```

 Note, that the above ``oc set env`` command would normally cause a re-deployment of the application.
-In this case ``oc rollout pause dc vote-app`` is used to stop this fom happening, since we are not ready to restart it just yet.
+In this case ``oc rollout pause dc vote-app`` is used to stop this from happening, since we are not ready to restart it just yet.

 ---